Health Effects of Mediterranean Diet

 Dietary components

-There are variations of the “Mediterranean diets” in different countries and among the individual populations of the Mediterranean basin, due to ethnic, cultural, economic and religious diversities.
-The “Mediterranean diet” as defined by dietitians generally includes the following components, which are not typical of diets in the Mediterranean basin:
+The “Mediterranean diets” vary across different countries and even among communities within the Mediterranean basin, reflecting ethnic, cultural, economic, and religious differences.
+The “Mediterranean diet” as identified by dietitians usually comprises components that are not necessarily common to diets found in the Mediterranean basin:

 High intakes of olive oil (as the principal source of fat), vegetables (including leafy green vegetables, onions, garlic, tomatoes and peppers), fresh fruits (consumed as desserts or snacks), cereals (mostly whole grains), nuts and legumes.